efoncubierta/cloudspec/doc/syntax.md

 - `is? enabled`: synonym of `is equal to true`.
 - `is? disabled`: synonym of `is equal to false`.

+**For date properties:**

+- `is? before :date`: date value is before another date.
+- `is? not before :date`: date value is not before another date.
+- `is? after :date`: date value is after another date.
+- `is? not after :date`: date value is not after another date.

 ## Property values

 A property can be of one of the following types: